 Tramadol: This is a pain reliever that can delay ejaculation.
 It may be prescribed if antidepressants don’t help.
 This medicine is addictive, so it may not be an option for you.

-If your relationship is affected, talking about the problem is an important first step.
+If your relationship is affected by PE, talking about the problem is an important first step.
 A relationship counselor or sex therapist may be able to help.

 Premature ejaculation may also make it hard to start a family because the sperm may not reach an egg to fertilize it or depression related to PE might affect your sex drive or performance.
 A fertility specialist can talk with you and your partner about some other options.